 We do not use rare types of wood, cutting down which causes irreparable damage to the environment.
 Our houses are made of northern white spruce – reliable and durable wood material.

-Your laminated log house is produced using high-tech equipment based on the chosen project.
+Your Solid Wood house is produced using high-tech equipment based on the chosen project.
 Then the house-kit is delivered to your construction site, where your builders erect a house within a few weeks (depending on the complexity of the project).

-The highest quality of wood processing does not require additional finishing of the house, neither inside nor outside – only painting/staining with desired color.
+The highest quality of wood processing does not require additional finishing of the house, – only painting/staining with desired color.

 – Laminated Beams are superior in all strength characteristics to solid sawn lumber; they resist checking and twisting because of the use of multiple plies of kiln dried lumber, bonded together with non-toxic waterproof adhesive.

-– Construction of a house from glued laminated timber can be carried out in any climatic zone and regardless of the time of year.
-Due to the low shrinkage of the walls (less than 1%), EcoHouseMart timber homes can be built in the northern and southern latitudes, as well as in regions with high humidity.
+– Construction of a house from glued laminated timber or cross-laminated timber can be carried out in any climatic zone and regardless of the time of year.
+Due to the low shrinkage of the walls in GLT structures (less than 1%), EcoHouseMart timber homes can be built in the northern and southern latitudes, as well as in regions with high humidity.
+Cross-laminated timber (CLT) does not think at all.

 – Laminated timber is used for load-bearing structures, in both the horizontal and vertical directions, which are either left visible, or clad.
 Due to its high strength qualities laminated timber is also widely used in load-bearing bridge construction.